MIPS/ndk/docs/PlatformApis.md

      A version script with some metadata that encodes version and arch
     // mappings so that only one script is needed instead of one per API/arch.
     // An example of this file can be found at [bionic/libc/libc.map.txt].
-    // TODO(danalbert): Actually migrate libc so that example is correct.
     symbol_file: "libfoo.map.txt",

     // The first API level a library was available.
 A library will be generated